 He froze time to prove a horse could fly, inventing the visual language of motion that led to cinema.

-Born Edward Muggeridge in England, Eadweard Muybridge reinvented himself in America, first as a landscape photographer of the rugged West.
-His life took a dramatic turn when he was hired by railroad magnate Leland Stanford to settle a bet: did all four of a horse's hooves leave the ground at once during a gallop?
-Using a series of trip-wire cameras, Muybridge captured the sequence in 1878, producing 'The Horse in Motion' and stunning the world.
-He didn't stop there, developing the zoopraxiscope to project his sequences, creating the illusion of movement.
-His work, compiling thousands of studies of humans and animals in motion, became a foundational text for artists, scientists, and the future pioneers of film, cementing his status as a visionary who dissected time itself.
+In 1878, Eadweard Muybridge produced 'The Horse in Motion,' a sequence of photographs that proved all four of a horse's hooves leave the ground during a gallop.
+Born Edward Muggeridge in England, he reinvented himself in America as a landscape photographer of the rugged West.
+Railroad magnate Leland Stanford hired him to settle a bet.
+Using trip-wire cameras, Muybridge captured the sequence and stunned the world.
+He then developed the zoopraxiscope to project his sequences, creating the illusion of movement.
+His thousands of studies of humans and animals in motion became a foundational text for artists, scientists, and future film pioneers.
+He dissected time itself.

 The biggest hits of 1830